 Designing Replacement Windows: What Makes a Window Energy Efficient

-When you’re planning your project for replacement windows in Kelowna, energy efficiency should be number one on your priority list.
-That’s since inefficient windows can be responsible for the biggest heating and cooling loss in your residence.
+When you’re planning your project for replacement windows in Kelowna, energy efficiency should top your priority list.
+That’s due to the fact inefficient windows can be responsible for the biggest heating and cooling loss in your residence.

-They can lose as much as 30% of your heating and cooling, according to the U.S. Department of Energy.
-So, it’s important that your replacement windows are the wisest solution for the climate in Kelowna.
+They can release as much as 30% of your heating and cooling, according to the U.S. Department of Energy.
+So, it’s important that your replacement windows are the wisest solution for the temps in Kelowna.

 In choosing your new windows, here are a few points to keep in mind.